 Castle Hill Farm – Newtown, CT

-A recreational farm with four acre pumpkin patch, seven acre corn maze and hayrides owned and operated by the Paproski family.
+A recreational farm with four acres of pumpkins, seven acre cornfield maze and hayrides owned and operated by the Paproski family.

 Location: 25 Sugar Lane, Newtown CT 06470